conan-io/docs/tutorial/consuming_packages/intro_to_versioning.rst

             self.tool_requires("cmake/[>3.10]")

-Then we would see it resolved to the latest available CMake package, with at least version ``3.11``:
+We see it resolved to the latest available CMake package, with at least version ``3.11``:

 .. code-block:: bash